isabelpostmes/CBL-ML/README.md

-# Machine Learning on Neural Networks
+# Machine Learning on TEM-EELS

 This is the Github repository for my MSc project.